mvollset/server-explained/PITCHME.md

 ---

 ## Maps
 Maps are meant to be configurable way to transform an object, either on the way out from Jira or in from the vendor.

-The goal was to make the map/template as readable as possible.
+---

 #### Simple example